 Venturing is for young men and women who are 14 through 20 years old, or who are 13 and have completed the eighth grade.
-It offers young people adventure with a purpose that serves to build character, promote citizenship, and develop physical and mental fitness.
+It offers young people adventure with a purpose that serves to build character, promote citizenship, enhance leadership, and develop mental and physical fitness.
 The experience helps participants mature into responsible, caring, and dependable leaders for tomorrow.
 Each Venturing crew is responsible for achieving these aims by designing a program that appeals to its members.
 Thus, Venturing is a catalyst: It brings together adults and young people, and incredible things happen.
 It is all about asking themselves and one another what is possible, and then setting out to plan and execute toward fulfillment.

 The four areas of emphasis in Venturing are described as the ALPS model: